saiorama/ses-email-client/README.md

 ## The Solution

-Email Magicker is the v0.0.1 of a client for SES!
+SES Email Client is the v0.0.1 of a client for SES!

 ## The Architecture